gabrielpascua/gabrielpascua.com/_posts/2016-01-07-using-docker.markdown

     - [Google Container Service (GKE - K for Kubernetes orchestration system)](https://cloud.google.com/container-engine/) - allows you to have automatic replication and load balancing
     - [Amazon EC2 Container Service (ECS)](https://aws.amazon.com/ecs/)
     - [Giant Swarm](https://giantswarm.io/) - an opinionated solution for microservice architectures
 * Never save passwords and API keys in the image.
-It can’t be deleted because it will exist in previous layers.
+It can't be deleted because it will exist in previous layers.
 Some good solutions are:
 	- Pass it as part of Environment Variables `docker run -d -e API_TOKEN=my_secret_token myimage`.
 Author advises against it because it can be exposed to child processes
 	- Pass it as part of the volume mount `docker run -d -v $(pwd):/secret-file:/secret-file:ro myimage` with a drawback of having your keys in files
     - Use (possible future) a key-value store [KeyWhiz](https://square.github.io/keywhiz/), [Vault](https://www.hashicorp.com/blog/vault.html), [Crypt](https://xordataexchange.github.io/crypt/)